oskarbarcz/adsb-receiver-api/README.md

 ## Release & deploy

 > Before merging Pull Request to the main branch, make sure to bump the project version in the `package.json` file,
 > line `3`.
-Then it's a good practice to run `npm install` inside a docker container to update the `package-lock.json`
+Then it is a good practice to run `npm install` inside a docker container to update the `package-lock.json`
 > file.
 >
 > Not bumping the version will result in the release failure.
 There is a step in CI that will protect the main branch